ApprenticeAI/frapy/docs/index.rst

    topics/telnetconsole

 :doc:`topics/logging`
-    Learn how to use Python's builtin logging on Scrapy.
+    Learn how to use Python's builtin logging on Frapy.

 :doc:`topics/stats`
     Collect statistics about your scraping crawler.